CSCI128/packtrain/docs/src/DomainInfo.rst

 Master Migration
 ----------------
-A **Master Migration** is a collection of migrations that a Instructor chooses to migrate between External Sources.
+A **Master Migration** is a collection of migrations that a Instructor chooses to start, which will migrate all migrations from an external source to Canvas.

 Grade Conversion
 ----------------
-A **Grade Conversion** is where the set amount of points within External Sources like Gradescope, Runestone, or PrairieLearn gets converted into its complementary amount in Canvas based on its max points.
+A **Grade Conversion** is where the set amount of points within External Sources like Gradescope, Runestone, or PrairieLearn gets converted into its complementary amount in Canvas based on its max points, this is performed using the course policies that the admin sets.

 Late Passes
 -----------